Marielvacacruz/meetup-portfolio-project/README.md

 * Require proper authorization: Current User must already be the organizer or have a membership to the group with the status of "co-host"
 * Request
-  * Method: PUT/PATCH
+  * Method: PUT
-  * URL: /attendees/:userId
+  * URL: /current/events/:eventId
   * Headers:
     * Content-Type: application/json
   * Body: